jupyterhub/jupyterhub/docs/source/reference/server-api.md

 Many JupyterHub deployments only use a 'default' server, represented as an empty string `''` for a name.
 An investigation of the `servers` field can yield one of two results.
 First, it can be empty as in the sample JSON response above.
 In such a case, the user has no running servers.

-However, should the user have running servers, then the returned dict should contain various information, as shown in the response below.
+However, should the user have running servers, then the returned dict should contain various information, as shown in this response:

 ```json
   "servers": {